Overview

 File Manager

-File Manager is only accessible in the Classic Control Panel.
+File Manager is available in the RadiantOne Control Panel under Manage > External Files.

-To navigate within File Manager, click a folder in the main File Manager pane, or click a link the navigation bar at the top of the File Manager.
-To go up one folder, click the up-arrow button.
+To move through File Manager, click a folder in the main pane, or click any segment of the breadcrumb path at the top of the window.
+To go up one level, click the up-arrow button.

 Uploading Files